barionleg/cesium.wiki.gs/Contributor's-Guide.md

    * In the driver, e.g., the NVIDIA Control Panel or the Catalyst Control Center.
    * Also turn off VSync in Chrome: browse to chrome://flags/ and check Disable GPU VSync.

 * For an FPS counter in Chrome, browse to chrome://flags/ and check FPS counter.
-Create a FPS counter in Cesium with `PerformanceDisplay`
+Create a FPS counter in Cesium by setting `scene.debugShowFramesPerSecond = true`.

 <a name="contributecode">
 # Contribute Code